rsdoiel/stn/README.md

 	Realized I need to keep some backward compatibility for my parse so I don't have to rewrite/edit my ascii timesheet file.
 ```

-In the last entry starting with "Realized" is skipped in parsing because it is neither a date or time
+In the last entry starting with "Realized" is skipped in parsing because it is neither a date, time range or JSON blob
-entry.

 ## Rational